edwardUL99/ethics-application-system-backend/applications/README.md

 ## Application Templates
 **TODO**: Talk about definition of application templates here and how to create a new ApplicationComponent: rough steps are:
-* Define the type in ie.ul.edward.ethics.applications.templates.components.ComponentTypes
+* Define the type in ie.ul.ethics.scieng.applications.templates.components.ComponentTypes
 * Create the type (which extends ie.ul.edward.applications.templates.components.ApplicationComponent/QuestionComponent(if a question))
-* In ie.ul.edward.ethics.applications.templates.converters, implement the ComponentConverter interface and annotate with the type name defined in ComponentTypes class
+* In ie.ul.ethics.scieng.applications.templates.converters, implement the ComponentConverter interface and annotate with the type name defined in ComponentTypes class